young-man-thinking

 The case for investing: growing your wealth

-Investing is the process of putting your money into various financial assets, such as shares, bonds, EFTs, or managed funds, with the goal of generating returns over time.
+Investing is the process of purchasing or placing your money in various financial assets, such as shares, bonds, exchange traded funds (ETFs) or managed funds, intending to generate returns over time.

-• Diversification: Investing enables you to diversify your assets across different investment options, with the aim of reducing the risk of significant losses.
-Having a diversified portfolio can help protect your wealth against market fluctuations, as while the value of some assets might drop, the value of others may increase.
+• Diversification: By spreading your assets across different investment options, you can reduce the risk of significant losses by protecting your wealth against market fluctuations – while the value of some assets might decrease, others may increase.

 • Retirement planning: Investing is an essential component of retirement planning.
-By starting early and consistently contributing to retirement accounts like KiwiSaver, you can build a nest egg that provides financial security in your golden years.
+By starting early and making regular payments to retirement accounts like KiwiSaver, you can build a nest egg that provides financial security in later life.

 • Market volatility: Investments are subject to market fluctuations and can experience ups and downs.
 Market volatility can be unsettling, sometimes causing investors to make hasty decisions which could result in losses.
-Investing requires a long-term perspective and patience.
+Investing requires patience and a long-term perspective.

 • Returns are not guaranteed: All investments come with some degree of risk.
-You aren’t guaranteed to make money when you invest, and you might lose the money you start with.
-It's important to assess your risk tolerance and choose an investment strategy that aligns with your comfort level.
+There’s no guarantee of generating a return when you invest your money, and there is a risk that you lose that money.
+It's important to assess your risk appetite and choose an investment strategy that aligns with your comfort level.

 The case for paying off debt: achieving financial freedom

-Paying off debt involves using your available funds to reduce or pay off outstanding debts, such as credit card balances, student loans, or mortgages.
+Rather than invest your available funds, you could choose to reduce or pay off outstanding debts, such as credit card balances, personal loans, student loans or mortgages.

-• Financial freedom: Paying off debt can free you from financial burdens, reduce stress, and improve your overall financial well-being.
-It provides you with greater control over your money and the ability to allocate it towards other goals.
+• Financial freedom: Paying off debt can free you from financial burdens, reduce stress and improve your financial well-being, including your credit score.
+It gives you greater control over your money, which you can then use for other financial goals.

 • Reduced risk: Being debt-free reduces your financial vulnerability.
-It means that when unexpected events arise, like job loss, medical emergencies, or economic downturns, you won't have debt obligations to meet alongside day to day living costs.
+When unexpected events arise, like losing your job, medical emergencies or economic downturns (like a recession), you won't have debt obligations to meet alongside these extra living costs.

-Nevertheless, there are a few factors to consider before prioritising debt repayment:
+But consider these factors before prioritising debt repayment:

 • Opportunity cost: By using your money to pay off debt, you may miss out on potential investment returns.
-If your debts have relatively low interest rates, investing the funds might provide higher returns in the long term.
+If your debts have relatively low-interest rates, such as a home loan, investing your available funds may provide better returns in the long run.

-• Emergency fund: Before focusing solely on debt repayment, consider having an emergency fund in place.
-Having some savings can protect you from unexpected expenses and help avoid going further into debt.
+• Emergency fund: Before focusing solely on debt repayment, consider creating an emergency fund – savings that are set aside in an accessible, high-interest bank account to protect you from unexpected expenses that could push you further into debt.

-• Balance transfer or refinancing options: Explore options for reducing your debt burden, such as balance transfers with lower interest rates or refinancing loans.
+• Balance transfer or refinancing options: Explore options for reducing your debt burden, such as credit card balance transfers to a lower interest rate, or refinancing loans.
 These strategies can help optimise your debt repayment while still allowing you to invest.

 Making the decision: investing vs paying off debt considerations